hugegreenbug/libgestures/README.md

 libgestures
 ===========

-ChromiumOS libgestures ported to Linux
+ChromiumOS libgestures packaged to compile for Linux

+The original code can be found here: https://chromium.googlesource.com/chromiumos/platform/gestures/ .